 House meetings are held each week.
 This is a time for staff to check in with residents about how community living is working.
 This provides an opportunity for group problem solving when house issues need to be addressed.

 Residents are expected to treat each other with respect, using positive language and behavior to negotiate conflicts.
 We recognize that living with new people can be challenging and staff is available to assist with conflict resolution.

 The women and children who come to Emily’s Place are in fear from their safety.
 This may mean giving up many of the “physical comforts” of home.
 Unfortunately, there is no storage space except for bedrooms.
 It is recommended that you bring only personal belongings needed for day to day living.
-You may want to plan for a family member or friend to help you store items like furniture etc. Please know that one car load must be able to fit your family and your family’s items.
+You may want to plan for a family member or friend to help you store items like furniture etc. Please know that one suitcase per person must be able to fit you and your child(ren)'s items.
 Sentimental items like photos etc. are not replaceable and residents are encouraged to bring those items to the shelter.
 This also helps with children who may feel unsettled while living at the shelter.

 There is no limit on the length of stay at Emily’s Place as long as the resident is compliant with safety guidelines and is working towards their goals in their case management.
 There have been times when the services provided at the shelter are not compatible with the needs of the resident.
 In these cases, staff will assist residents in seeking more appropriate housing or programs.